 - Whom to contact: Betsy Tse, chief investment officer, at email@example.com

-Alameda County Employees’ Retirement Association (ACERA) approved a $33 million commitment to Genstar Capital Partners’ ninth fund at its February meeting.
+Alameda County Employees’ Retirement Association is mulling a $33 million commitment to Genstar Capital Partners’ ninth fund targeting $5 billion.

 Genstar invests in North American middle-market businesses in financial services, software, industrial technology and healthcare, targeting companies with enterprise values between $250 million and $1.25 billion.

 Nebraska Investment Council committed $50 million to Genstar’s ninth fund as part of its $150 million target pacing for 2019.